nesdown/Katana/README.md

 Instructions
 ------------
 Read this step-by-step tutorial with code explanations.
-Also, take a look at project example in 'Bots Examples' folder.
+Also, take a look at project examples in 'Bots Examples' folder.

 Launch
 ------